David-Cary/keyed-value-templates/README.md

 You can also use this directive to get a reference to the context itself.
 Using the default directives `{ $use: 'get' }` will do that for you.
 You'll rarely need to use that trick directly, but it may be useful if your template contains or calls functions that want such a reference.

+As of version 1.2.4, said directive also has a `getNestedValue` utility function that can be used to retrieve a value without needing to do any resolution.
+This makes is useful for general property retrieval even outside template resolution.

 Finally, there's a more specialized variant of this directive called the GetLocalVariableDirective.
 DEFAULT_DIRECTIVES provide this throught the 'getVar' key.
 It operates nearly identically save for 2 factors:
  - It prepends the local variables key to the beginning of the path before executing it, limiting the search to local variables of the current context.
  - It returns the retrieved value directly rather than returning a copy of it.